[email protected]

 Re-engaging lapsed subscribers

-Often times subscribers will move away from engagement with email marketing campaigns.
+Often, subscribers will move away from engagement with email marketing campaigns.
 The re-engagement campaign will attempt to re-engage these subscribers.
-The hope is to convert them and trigger their action to your email
+The hope is to convert them and trigger their action to your email.

 Cleansing of the email list

-Re-engagement email marketing campaigns also seek to cleanse the mail list and determine which subscribers to remove (in order to capitalize upon still existing subscribers).
+Re-engagement email marketing campaigns also seek to cleanse the mailing list and determine which subscribers to remove (to capitalize upon still-existing subscribers).

 Seasonal Campaigns